react-querybuilder/react-querybuilder/README.md

   inputType: React.PropTypes.string, //type of <input> if type is "text"
   values: React.PropTypes.arrayOf(React.PropTypes.object), //
   level: React.PropTypes.number, //The level the group this rule belongs to
-  className: React.PropTypes.string, //CSS classNames to be applied }
+  className: React.PropTypes.string, //CSS classNames to be applied,
+  context: object //The optional context object attached to the field definition, null if not supplied }
 ```